linrongbin16/gitlinker.nvim/README.md

 > [!NOTE]
 >
-> Please refer to [configs.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/configs.lua) for more examples about string template.
+> Please refer to the `router` field in [configs.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/configs.lua) for more examples about string template.

 To create customized urls for other git hosts, please bind the target git host name with a new router.